 If we take this basic concept and then visualize the fact that people are simply creating millions of pieces of data every single day, search engines have an infinite playground to test different formats and functionality.

 The shift of different formats affects the functionality that businesses rely on for promotional and brand exposure.
 Every shift creates a gap in learning and opportunity.
 Depending on the nature of your service and profession, how search engines present your information alongside of competitors and related businesses can drastically alter the way you need to coordinate your online presence.
+An experienced SEO company can help your page rank one on Google.

 To take advantage of how search engines present your information and to achieve page one results, we need to think about some of the core content blocks they utilize: